oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

     make clean

-There are 2 additional compiler options here that are worth mentioning: Read the online [Developer Guide and Reference][3] for more information about these options
+There are two additional compiler options here that are worth mentioning: Read the online [Developer Guide and Reference][3] for more information about these options
 [3]: https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top.html "Developer Guide and Reference"